marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 * Organizing the app directories.

-* Note: This example app does not cover Navigation (even though Async Redux does contain navigation features) nor Authentication.
+* Note: This example app does not cover Authentication or Navigation (even though Async Redux does contain navigation features).

 This is the app: